Our Stealth SLI is back, talking about the extreme environments that an interpreter find themselves in…

 No two funerals, christenings, weddings, or births are the same; as obvious a statement that is, it does help us to remember that just because we managed one without shedding a tear, not all will be as manageable.
 Just keep that professional mask of yours well glued on.

-A few thoughts for interpreting funerals/weddings:
+Here are a few thoughts for interpreting funerals/weddings:

 - Dress code- is there one?
 If so, follow it.
 If in doubt, smart, dark colours are probably your best bet